Here you will find information regarding examinations at the Faculty of Mathematics and Natural Sciences

 - You can apply for a letter grade instead if the requirement is documented by your home university

-Does attempts at exams Spring 2021 count towards the three-attempt rule?
+Does attempts at exams during the pandemic count towards the three-attempt rule?

 Is passing a course with “pass” harder than passing with a letter grade?